Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Period 1: App On, Waiting for Ride Request

 This is often called the "danger zone" for rideshare drivers.
 You've logged into the app and are available to accept rides, but haven't yet received a request.
-During Period 1, both Uber and Lyft provide limited contingent liability coverage — typically $50,000 per person / $100,000 per accident for bodily injury and $25,000–$30,000 for property damage.
+During Period 1, both Uber and Lyft provide limited contingent liability coverage — $50,000 per person / $100,000 per accident for bodily injury and $25,000 for property damage.
 This coverage only kicks in if your personal insurance denies the claim.

 The problem?
 Most personal auto insurance policies explicitly exclude coverage once you turn on the rideshare app, creating a significant coverage gap.
 Your vehicle damage (collision and comprehensive) is typically not covered at all during Period 1 by either your personal policy or the rideshare company.
+These Period 1 limits remain unchanged heading into mid-2026.

 Period 2 & 3: Ride Accepted and Passenger in Vehicle